LuxuSam/PhysicalButton/extras/physicalbutton.md

   * Normally Closed (NC)
     * Use this mode if your button is usually pressed (closed).
 * **Hold Time**
-  * This is where you set the hold time for your button, this means how long the button has to be held until the reaction is triggered.
+  * This is where you set the hold time for your button, meaning how long the button has to be held until the reaction is triggered.
 * **Choose activities for your button**
   * Action:
     * You can choose between the standard actions of OctoPrint (cancel, connect, disconnect, home (x, y and z are homed), pause, resume and start).